External Infrastructure Penetration Testing Service in Singapore [2025]

 4. Privilege Escalation Attempting to use preexisting credentials or exploit vulnerabilities to obtain higher-level access within the network.

-5. Lateral Movement Transferring between systems within the network in an attempt to increase the attacker’s footprint.
+5. Lateral Movement Transferring between systems within the network increases the attacker’s footprint.

-6. Data Exfiltration Utilizing a variety of methods, such as file copying, vulnerability exploiting, or remote access tools, to mimic the theft of confidential information from the network.
+6. Data Exfiltration Utilizing various methods, such as file copying, vulnerability exploiting, or remote access tools, to mimic the theft of confidential information from the network.

 7. Persistence Gaining traction inside the network to keep access and make future attacks easier.